Bostanabad-Research-Group/GP-Plus/README.md

 ## Citing Us
-To reference GP+ in your academic work, please use the following citation, now available on arXiv:
+If you use GP+ in your work, please use the following citation:

 Yousefpour, Amin; Zanjani Foumani, Zahra; Shishehbor, Mehdi; Mora, Carlos; Bostanabad, Ramin.
 "GP+: A Python Library for Kernel-based Learning via Gaussian Processes."
 Advances in Engineering Software (2024). https://doi.org/10.1016/j.advengsoft.2024.103686.